Its-Just-Nans/csv-to-custom-json/README.md

 > - You can see that the value of attribute define how variable will be parse
 > - You can see that we can use callBack, the value returned by the callBack will be put in the result (if not `undefined` or `null`)

-This program allow you to create complex strucured JSON, like this :
+This program allow you to create complex structured JSON, like this :

 ```javascript
 const schema = {